exercism/javascript/concepts/errors/about.md

 }
 ```

-As with any class in JavaScript, subclasses can inherit from `Error` to create Custom errors.
+As with any class in JavaScript, subclasses can inherit from `Error` to create Custom errors by using the `extends` keyword.

 The `instanceof` syntax will check if the error caught is an instance of a particular subclass of `Error`.